 System overview of a Checker deployment

-Checker is a single smart contract which is tied at deployment time to two external contracts:
+At its core, Checker is a single smart contract which is tied at build and deployment time to the following external contracts:

 An oracle contract that will be periodically queried for the value of its external target measure.